-The State of Maryland Delegate Scholarship is offered by the local State Delegates to Maryland residents who plan to pursue a post-secondary credential full-time (12+ credits per semester) or part-time (6-11 credits per semester) at a two or four-year college, university or private career school.
+The State of Maryland Delegate Scholarship is offered by the local State Delegates to Maryland residents who plan to pursue a post-secondary credential full-time (12+ credits per semester) or part-time (6-11 credits per semester) at a two-year or four-year Maryland college, university or private career school.
 The student may hold the Delegate Scholarship with all State awards.
-The total dollar amount of all State scholarship awards may not exceed your cost of attendance as determined by the student's college financial aid office or \$28,000, whichever is less.
+The total dollar amount of all State scholarship awards may not exceed your cost of attendance as determined by the student's college's financial aid office.
 Funds may not be available to award all eligible students.
-Students must complete the FAFSA or MSFAA by March 1.
+Student must complete the FAFSA or MSFAA by March 1.